Confessions of a Heartworker

 The harder we look, the more pressure we create for ourselves and the more challenging and frustrating it becomes.
 We get to a stage where we forget to love ourselves and are in danger of losing the love for what we were born to do.
 We become so bogged down with our focus on ‘making it work’ that we lose all sense of clarity and confidence when the (business) results aren’t immediately visible.

 We cannot let fear be the driver and the only thing that is going to allow us out of that dark hole is to put our focus squarely back on our why.
 Start with the why – even if our why is to find our why – and give all the ingredients space to breathe and infuse.
 Give ourselves space to explore and create the space for ‘the how’ to find us.
 Sooner or later the unique ‘how’ of our calling will become clearer to us as we allow the slow cooker to do its work.
-That’s where the magic is born.
+This takes me to step 3, as that’s where the magic is born.

 Step 3.
 More Space

-“We are not called to be ‘in the business of coaching’, we are called to do the work.”
+“We are not called to be ‘in the business of our job’, we are called to do The Work.”

 Whatever you do and however you decide to do it, leave yourself space to evolve.
 We are so conditioned to feeling the pressures of time in our lives but our soul doesn’t understand time in the same linear way that we experience it here on earth.
 It is not concerned with ‘getting’ anywhere.
 All it is concerned with is whether you follow your truth and whether you are showing up as best you can in any given moment.
 And when you think you have given it enough space, give it some more.